Medically reviewed by Drugs.com. Last updated on Dec 1, 2021.

 - How Supplied/Storage and Handling

-Ella is a progesterone agonist/antagonist emergency contraceptive indicated for prevention of pregnancy following unprotected intercourse or a known or suspected contraceptive failure.
+Ella is a progesterone agonist/antagonist emergency contraceptive indicated for prevention of pregnancy following unprotected intercourse or a known or suspected contraceptive failure [see Dosage and Administration (2.1)] .
 Ella is not intended for routine use as a contraceptive.

 Ella Dosage and Administration

-Ella can be taken at any time during the menstrual cycle.
+- Take Ella at any time during the menstrual cycle.